Satharus/satharus.me/_posts/2023-06-30-shield_yourself_online_security_tips.md

 Protecting your computer or phone is perhaps the most crucial step.
 No security or privacy really matters if your device gets malware or gets stolen, right?
 I mean, sure, maybe you don't have important files but aren't you logged in from your browser on important accounts?
 ### Software Protection
 This is quite simple.
-Invest in a proper anti-malware solution (also known as an antivirus).
+Invest in a proper anti-malware solution (also known as an antivirus) and keep it updated.
 There are way too many solutions out there.
 I will not recommend any of them, just do your research and buy whatever works for you and is within your budget.
 And please, please, don't pirate your antivirus.
 That is one of the worst things you can do.

 ### Physical Protection
 This boils down to maybe three things you can do without going through too much hassle: